 Whether it’s hardware, software, or tech services, go high-end as often as possible—even if you have to throw a fundraiser to pay for it.
 And remember to plan for growth!
 Don’t invest in something that’s going to work for you tomorrow but will be obsolete if you have a growth spurt.
 It’s worth it to invest in a tool that will grow with you.

 Going with the cheapest option is a common pitfall among many churches.
-Discover everything you need to know to buy church tech the smart way.
-Download The free ebook, Church Technology Buyer’s Guide, today.
+Discover everything you need to know about church tech.

 2. Choosing a different platform for every function